bienesascha/ESPTonUINO32/README.md

     - Limit the volume when headphones are plugged
     - switches to previous volume when headphones are no longer plugged in

-  - Sprachmenü und Struktur auf Tag erweitert um Ambilight Farbe zu speichern
+  - Language menu and structure expanded to Tag to save Ambilight color

   - Function of the up-down keys changed
     - short press = Volume +/-